Optimal Fetal Positioning

 Childbirth educator Pauline Scott coined the phrase Optimal Fetal Positioning to describe the work of Midwife Jean Sutton.
 These two women published Understanding and Teaching Optimal Fetal Positioning in 1996.
 Two facts will help you to understand why fetal position is important:

-- Baby's rotate to come from the womb through the pelvis and out.
+- Baby's rotate through the pelvis to emerge from the womb.

-- Fetal position effects fetal rotation and descent.
+- Fetal position effects the relative ease of fetal rotation and descent.

 Get the back ground on Midwife Jean Sutton's approach with OFP :